 Outreach isn’t limited to Watertown.
 Some students volunteer as tutors at Milwaukee Rescue Mission or at an area women’s shelter.
 Others spend Friday nights sharing the gospel in Madison’s busy State Street district.
 Groups of students have established Bible studies at UW-Milwaukee and performed Christmas carols at UW-Madison residence halls.
 Wherever MBU students go, they have opportunity to be a testimony.

 Maranatha views chapel as an integral part of the educational process.
-Daily chapel sessions, which take place Monday through Friday from 9:15 to 10:00 a.m., give the student body a time to refocus on Truth as they worship together and learn from a variety of speakers.
+Daily chapel sessions, which take place Monday through Friday from 9:15 to 10:00 a.m., give the student body a time to refocus on Truth as they worship together and learn in different formats and from a variety of speakers.
 On Monday and Tuesday, the entire student body meets together to worship and hear a message from Bible faculty, local pastors, missionaries, evangelists, and others.
 On Wednesdays, each student meets in a Small Group led by a member of the faculty or staff to discuss practical biblical living.
 On Thursdays throughout the semester, the Student Life Office hosts special workshops, and the Executive Office hosts General Assemblies that address contemperary topics.
-On Fridays, societies, academic departments, and the student body cabinet also host special chapel sessions.
-Chapel messages are live streamed on our YouTube account, archived on our SermonAudio chapel, and you may also subscribe to our sermon podcast in RSS or iTunes.
-Many of the most recent sermons are posted below.
+On Fridays, societies, academic departments, and the student body cabinet hold special chapel sessions.
+Chapel messages are live streamed on our YouTube account, archived on our SermonAudio chapel, and you may also subscribe to our sermon podcast in RSS or Apple Podcasts.